Charlene717/Mg_Pitting_Corrosion_Simulation/README.md

 ## Code for simulating pit corrosion.  <img src="Figures/PitSim.jpg" align="right" width="120" />

 ## How to cite?
+Please check out the following website for the detailed methods and applications.
+If you use the code or algorithm, please cite this article.
 [Chia-Jung Chang et al., A Computational Pitting Corrosion Model of Magnesium Alloys.
 Frontiers in Bioengineering and Biotechnology Biomaterials, (2022).](https://www.frontiersin.org/articles/10.3389/fbioe.2022.887444/full)